Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 © Christian Briggs and Interaction Design Foundation, CC BY-SA 3.0

-2. You must adapt your skills, knowledge, methods and tools to influence and improve these situations.
+1. You’re going to have to adapt your skills, knowledge, methods, and tools so you can really influence and improve these situations.

 A mobile commuting app on a 1999 mobile device.